Dr. Aaron McKain, M.S.L.

 “How to Write a Poem that Costs You $175k Plus the Lady.”

-Runner Up: Miller Audio Prize for Humor
+Miller Audio Prize for Humor

 Missouri Review.